anakic/Packer/README.md

 ## PBIT vs PBIX files

 Packer works with pbit files (not pbix files).
 In order to be able to version control a PowerBI model, it must be saved as pbit via the "Save As" command in PowerBI.
 The reason for using pbit files is that they include a file called `DataModelSchema` which describes the schema of the data model as a json string which can be easily interpreted.
 In pbix files, on the other hand, the structure of the data model is mixed in with the data inside of the `DataModel` file.
 Aside from the fact that this file includes data (which does not belong in version control) it is a binary file which makes it unsuitable for version control.
-For this reason, **Packer works with pbit files only** (at least for the now).
+For this reason, **Packer works with pbit files only** (at least for now).

 ## Command line interface